Half Term Reading

 Thank you so much for everyone’s kind donations of money and toys towards 'The Five Centre’s Toy Appeal and Radio City’s Mission Christmas'.
 It really means so much to school and to the families it will support.
 These are the toys you kindly donated and the toys we bought with your donations :)

 This half term is very exciting in Nursery as it is the time where we all get to know our new teachers and friends.
 We will spend time exploring and investigating in our new classroom and finding out all about ourselves.

-Our first main topic is all about 'Myself' where the children will engage in a variety of creative activities to base their learning on.
-We will be linking these activities to the story 'Come on, Daisy'
+Our first main topic is all about 'Colour' where the children will engage in a variety of creative activities to base their learning on.

-During maths sessions we will be working with numbers to 10, sorting and using the language of size, and focussing on the shapes; square, circle, triangle and rectangle.
+During maths sessions we will be working with numbers to 5, sorting and using the language of size, colour, and focussing on the shapes; square, circle, triangle and rectangle.

 Here are some websites to support you at home.

 Come back and visit Nursery's page soon!